Reghay-repo/Reghay-repo/README.md

-                              A passionate software developer with emphasis on building feature rich backend & frontend apps.
+           A skilled software developer with a focus on creating robust, feature-rich backend and frontend applications.
+🔭 🔭<br>
-🔭 🔭 I’m currently working on a full stack web app  for real-time analytics and reporting tool<br>👯  I’m looking to collaborate on anything backend,frontend or full stack related apps. <br>🌱 I’m currently learning docker, vuejs 3..etc <br>📄 Know about my experiences on linkedIn<br>📫 How to reach me oussama.reghay.dev@gmail.com <br>
+I’m currently working on a full stack web app  for  Governance, Risk and Compliance Tool👯  I’m looking to collaborate on anything backend,frontend or full stack related apps. <br>🌱 I’m currently learning Flutter and exploring the mobile apps world ! <br>📄 Know about my experiences on linkedIn<br>📫 How to reach me oussama.reghay.dev@gmail.com <br>
 This is my portfolio :  https://oussama-reghay.vercel.app